rfool/relational/README.md

 #### Safe Parameter Binding !

-"relational" provides a real parameter binding interface for PHP (without requiring prepared statements as in PDO).
+"relational" provides an easy to use parameter binding interface for PHP (without requiring prepared statements as in PDO).

 It intentionelly does NOT provide functions for escaping data for use in SQL (as e.g. `mysqli_real_escape_string()`).
 There is no need for it, all parameters must be passed through the parameter binding interface.